-11 and not only general objectives e.g.' to learn about managing a small business'.
+&lt;sup>13 and not only general objectives, e.g.,' to learn about managing a small business'.

 3. A sound personal and vocational background

 Emphasis should be placed on NE's qualifications, competences, interpersonal skills and willingness to be an entrepreneur rather than on a minimum level of education, as the programme is about matching skills and personalities.
 Being a successful entrepreneur does not require an academic degree.